keptn-contrib/dynatrace-service/documentation/slis-via-dashboard.md

 #### Customizing units

-To create SLOs with an alternate unit, select it in the visualization configuration of the query in the tile.
+By default SLIs are returned in the unit of the underlying metric selector.
+To create an SLO with an alternate unit, select it in the visualization configuration of the query in the tile.
 The thresholds or pass and warning criteria must be defined in the same units.
-For example, to create a SLO for service response time in milliseconds, configure the tile as follows:
+For example, to create an SLO for service response time in milliseconds, configure the tile as follows:

 ![Data Explorer units - builtin:service.response.time in milliseconds](images/data-explorer-units-service-response-time.png "Data Explorer units - builtin:service.response.time in milliseconds")